GaryHostt/Oracle_Integration/README.md

 ### Embeding VBCS & Process forms

 [Extending SaaS with VBCS](https://www.ateam-oracle.com/what-you-should-know-when-extending-saas-with-vbcs-%E2%80%93-part-1-the-user-)

 This blog is the first in a series about doing this.
 The other parts are at the bottom ‘click here to proceed.’

 [Embedding Process forms](https://javiermugueta.blog/2019/02/07/embedding-process-forms-in-your-applications/)

 This describes embedding process forms elsewhere.

 [Embedding your VBCS applications - Youtube](https://www.youtube.com/watch?v=JedAYzZSX6U)

 This video shows how to embed your VBCS applications elsewhere.

 [Configuring VBCS for embedding](https://docs.oracle.com/en/cloud/paas/content-cloud/developer/embed-vbcs-page-site-page.html)

 Steps 1 - 10 of this show how to enable embedding on VBCS

-[Using Process Automation with VBCS](https://www.youtube.com/watch?v=E6Uv7f_3Hs4) This video shows how to integrate processes in VBCS (similar to the demo).
+[Using Process Automation with VBCS](https://www.youtube.com/watch?v=E6Uv7f_3Hs4)

+This video shows how to integrate processes in VBCS.

 ### Using publish/subscribe